yahyalmh/LinuxCommands/README.md

 # LinuxCommands
-Git useful commands which I have ever used.
+Linux useful commands which I have ever used.
 Please add, update or delete what ever you want, and help to improve it :punch:.